-Editor, 2001 Tax Professional Kit/CL:C:MT 1111 Constitution Avenue NW Washington, DC 20224
+EITC Program Office - 3407 IR Editor, 2002 Tax Professional Guide 1111 Constitution Avenue NW Washington, DC 20224

-EITC Products to Order
+Appendix A EITC Products to Order

 The IRS has developed the following free products to publicize the availability of the earned income tax credit (EITC).
-Please order as many as you need for your use or to help your eligible clients learn about the EITC.
-Most of these products will be available in December 2000.
+Please order as many as you need for your use or to help your clients learn about the EITC.
+Most of these products will be available in January 2002.